NicholasThrom/ts-do-lang/style-guide.md

 For example, `init`, `url`, and `cos` are preferred to `initialize`, `universalResourceLocator`, and `cosine`.

-If acronyms must be used, their casing should be consistent.
+If acronyms must be used, they should be all upper or lower case.

 For example, `nextURL` and `urlOfResource` are preferred to `nextUrl` and `URLOfResource`.